open-xchange/appsuite-middleware/documentation/login_and_sessions/openid_connect_1.0_sso.md

 For an overview of all possible properties and their description, take a look at all [OpenID properties](https://documentation.open-xchange.com/components/middleware/config/{{ site.baseurl }}/index.html#mode=features&feature=OpenID)

 ## Configuration
-You can find a description of every property on the property documentation site or just take a look at the `com.openexchange.oidc.OIDCConfig` and `com.openexchange.oidc.OIDCBackendConfig` classes.
+You can find a description of every property on the property documentation site [by searching for `oidc`](https://documentation.open-xchange.com/components/middleware/config/{{ site.baseurl }}/#mode=search&term=oidc).
+Alternatively, take a look at the `com.openexchange.oidc.OIDCConfig` and `com.openexchange.oidc.OIDCBackendConfig` classes.
-Like mentioned before, it is recomended to extend the core implementation of those interfaces for easier maintenance.

 If you don't specify a distinct UI web path for your backend, via `com.openexchange.oidc.uiWebPath`, you have to configure the default path of the web UI, which is used in several places, via `/opt/open-xchange/etc/server.properties`.
 If you haven't already (because of other requirements), set [com.openexchange.UIWebPath](https://documentation.open-xchange.com/components/middleware/config/{{ site.baseurl }}/index.html#com.openexchange.UIWebPath) to `/appsuite/`.

+### User resolution

+For OX session creation, an according OX user entity needs to be resolved based on the issued ID token.
+Per default, it is expectedt that the `sub` claim contains a value in the form of `<user-name>@<context-name>`. `<context-name>` must be a valid login mapping of the context or the numeric context identifier. `<user-name>` must match the provisioned user name.

+The resolution behavior is configurable to use different claims and different patterns to match claim values to lookup values.
+For details, see configuration documentations for the following properties:

+* com.openexchange.oidc.contextLookupClaim
+* com.openexchange.oidc.contextLookupNamePart
+* com.openexchange.oidc.userLookupClaim
+* com.openexchange.oidc.userLookupNamePart

+With a customized OIDC backend, the resolution behavior can be overridden based on customer requirements.

+### Autologin configuration

+If you want to use the OpenId login feature, you have to make sure that the regular autologin mechanism is disabled by setting the assosiated Sessiond property to false `com.openexchange.sessiond.autologin=false`.
+This is a crucial precondition for any of the provided autologin mechanisms.

 ### Frontend Configuration